Oregon man gets jail time for harassing Yellowstone bison

 BOZEMAN, Mont.
-(AP) — A 55-year-old Oregon man has been sentenced to 130 days in jail after pleading guilty to misconduct in two national parks, including harassing a bison in that stopped traffic in Yellowstone National Park.
+(AP) — An Oregon man has been sentenced to 130 days in jail after pleading guilty to misconduct in two national parks, including harassing a bison that had stopped traffic in Yellowstone National Park.

 Raymond Reinke’s crimes drew national attention when at least one Yellowstone visitor caught his interaction with a bison on video .